 Click here for a better view of the Web Safe color palette.

 Using the 24-bit RGB model, each channel is assigned 8-bits (3 X 8 is 24).
 2 to the 8th power is the number 256.
 This means that the values of each channel R, G, and B, can be represented using values ranging from 0 to 255.
 To indicate the color you want displayed you can simply type what is known as the "RGB Triplets" for the property you are assigning the color to.
 For instance if you wanted your text color to be a bright red color, you would set the red value as high as it will go (255) and leave green and blue at zero, like this:

 or you could assign the color value using hexadecimal notation like this:

-CSS 3 also includes other color models like hue, saturation, and luminance (HSL) and hue, saturation, luminance, and alpha (HSLA) like this:
+CSS 3 also includes other color models like hue, saturation, and lightness (HSL) and hue, saturation, lightness, and alpha (HSLA) like this:

 Colors in an HTML document can also be defined by name.
 This first graphic represents the basic 16 colors commonly used in HTML documents and the second chart shows a palette representing a few of the extended color names supported by HTML.

 To assign a color using its name, you would just type in the name value you see in the table like this:

 Click here for a complete listing of all the HTML extended color names.

 Another way to use CSS to apply color to an element is to use the